You know, this is a great question. I’m actually at my house right now recording this. I’ve got a black Lab.

 And so, I had to refinish those hardwoods.
 Not the best scenario, but does that always happen though?

-I mean, I talk to plenty of owners every week that talk about allowing pets in their house and they’re fine with it.
+I mean, I talk to plenty of owners every week who talk about allowing pets in their house and they’re fine with it.

 They’re used to having pets.
 But they can’t do damage.